A Real Victorian Teatime Treat

 For any readers who are not sure what Caraway Seeds are, and more importantly what they taste like, I shall explain.

 The seeds have a mild aniseed flavour and have been used in English cookery in cakes, biscuits and breads for over 500 years.

 They grow wild in this country and they were sometimes called Persian Cumin as the seeds look very similar to that Middle Eastern spice.
 The taste is very different so don’t be tempted to substitute one for the other!

 They were believed to be very good for the digestion and the individual seeds were frequently sugared and used as an after-dinner comfit or sweet treat.
 They were also a very important ingredient in love potions!

-In Europe, they were and are used more widely than here.
-Caraway seeds figure in many different types of bread, in a variety of vegetable dishes, they are added to a number of cheeses and are found in pickles and soups.
+In Europe they were, and still are, used more widely than here.
+They figure in many different types of breads, in a variety of vegetable dishes, they are added to a number of cheeses and are found in pickles and soups.

-So next time you have a dish which includes Caraway Seeds just remember that you are carrying on a long culinary tradition which stretches back in this country – centuries.
+So next time you have a dish which includes Caraway Seeds just remember that you are carrying on a long culinary tradition which stretches back centuries in this country!

-This month there will be two different Caraway Seed Cake recipes.
-One will be that which visitors can sample this forthcoming Steaming Sunday.
-The other is the one from over a year ago which never managed to get onto the website.
+Two different Caraway Seed Cake recipes are featured here.
+The one available in the kitchen is the ‘Rich’ recipe – more butter, more sugar, just more of everything!
+The other is a more ‘Plain’ cake.
+This one was thought more appropriate as a Nursery Cake!
 Both are taken from Isabella Beeton’s Book of Household Management published in 1861.
-Following each recipe, there will be a brief explanation about some of the ingredients and the methods used.
+Following each recipe there will be a brief explanation about some of the ingredients and the methods used.